 These muni bond funds offer tax-exempt income.

 Municipal bonds, sometimes referred to as munis, are issued by various government entities such as states, counties and municipalities.
 The income from these bond funds is typically exempt from federal taxes and, if issued within your state, the interest will also be free of state income taxes.
 This means that municipal bond investors don’t need to pay tax on the income from these funds.
 Frequently, these tax-free bond funds pay higher relative interest payments than comparable corporate and government bonds.
-To check the tax equivalent yield of a corporate or government bond versus a muni bond you can use a tax-equivalent yield calculator.
+To check the tax equivalent yield of a corporate or government bond versus a muni bond, you can use a tax-equivalent yield calculator.
 An investor in the 24% federal tax bracket would need a nearly 4% yield in a normally taxed bond to get the same take-home yield as a 3% municipal bond.
-Thwart taxes and increase income with these seven best municipal bond funds.
+Here are seven municipal bond funds to help you thwart taxes and increase income.

 iShares National Muni Bond ETF (ticker: MUB)

-This national municipal bond fund is one of the most popular, with access to more than 2,000 U.S. muni bonds.
-With MUB’s $17.9 billion in assets under management, municipal bond investors have voted for this fund with their pocketbooks.
+This national municipal bond fund is one of the most popular, with access to more than 4,800 U.S. muni bonds.
+With MUB’s $23.7 billion in assets under management, municipal bond investors have voted for this fund with their pocketbooks.
 In terms of credit ratings, the fund is predominantly invested in AAA, AA and A investment-grade bonds.
-Consequently, these high-quality bonds will offer a lower yield than a bond fund that includes lower-credit-quality issues.
-The intermediate-term fund has a weighted average maturity of 5.4 years and a current yield of 2.32%.
+Consequently, these high-quality bonds will offer a lower yield than a bond fund that includes investments with lower credit quality.
+The intermediate-term fund has a weighted average maturity of 5.13 years and a current yield of 1.96%.
 The 0.07% expense ratio means you get the underlying bonds for next to nothing.
 MUB makes for an excellent core fixed-income holding in a taxable investment account.

 Vanguard High-Yield Tax-Exempt Fund (VWAHX)